buserror/mii_emu/README.md

+# MII Version Changelog
+## 1.5
+ * BIG update, loads of changes, fixes, improvements.
+ * New super UI, using home-made libmui, channeling both GS/OS and MacOS 7.x!
+ * New emulation fixes, way more accurate.
+Video redone, audio redone.
+ * New front-end program using XLib and OpenGL 'low level'.
+ * New Icon.
+## 1.0
+ * Fixed a few graphics rendering bugs/color swapped
+ * Fixed a few Makefile issues involving pathnamed with 'spaces' in them.
+ * More tweaks to the emulation, added a few cycles here and there.
+ ## 0.9
+ * Added a 'debugger' shell, accessible via telnet.
+ * Added a mini-assembler, used to compile the drivers and the CPU unit tests.
+ * Added a 'Titan Accelerator IIe' simulation, to turn on/off fast mode.
+## 0.5
+ * Initial release

 # MII Apple //e Emulator

 I know there are many out there, but none of them were ticking my fancy, so I decide to write my own.
 To start with it was "How hard can it be really?" then it snowballed as more and more things were fixed & added.
 It's been shelved for a while because well, it lacked documentation, headers, licence and stuff, so I spent some time cleaning it up for release.